-Hailed by the New York Times for her "agile coloratura and shimmering sound" Italian-American soprano JESSICA ROSE CAMBIO is thrilling audiences and critics alike with her, “full-bodied Italianate soprano” (WQXR, New York) and her "depth, oozing sex appeal, sudden and disarming flashes of vulnerability, impressive development of the pathos of the character throughout, powerful soprano in top form vocally and largely at ease at the top and with something spicy in the colour of the voice that makes her genuinely exciting to hear."
-(Bachtrack, London).
+Hailed by the New York Times for her, “agile coloratura and shimmering sound”, Italian-American soprano JESSICA ROSE CAMBIO is thrilling audiences and critics alike with her, “full-bodied Italianate soprano” (WQXR) and “depth, oozing sex appeal, sudden and disarming flashes of vulnerability, impressive development of the pathos of the character throughout, powerful soprano in top form vocally and largely at ease at the top and with something spicy in the colour of the voice that makes her genuinely exciting to hear” (Bachtrack).

-In addition to her performing schedule, Ms. Cambio conducts public Masterclasses, has joined Joan Dornemann’s prestigious faculty at the International Vocal Arts Institute - IVAI as both a voice instructor and an Italian diction coach, and maintains her own private studio.
-In her native Providence, she completed her Bachelor of Music, and she holds a Master of Music from the University of Southern California as well as several post graduate certificates and honorary degrees from around the world.
-She is currently pursuing her second Master of Arts in Italian Literature with a minor in German.
-She spent many years in Italy as a star pupil of world renowned sopranos Renata Scotto and Mirella Freni and currently makes her home in New York City as a student of Diana Soviero.
+In addition to performing, Cambio conducts public Masterclasses, teaches at the International Vocal Arts Institute in New York, the Premiere Opera Vocal Arts Institute in Italy, and the Fundación Ibáñez-Atkinson in Santiago, Chile and maintains her own private studio.
+She holds a Master of Music from the University of Southern California, a Master of Arts in Italian Literature from Hunter College, and several post graduate certificates and honorary degrees from around the world.
+After many years in Italy as a star pupil of world renowned sopranos Renata Scotto and Mirella Freni, she currently makes her home in Berlin, Germany as a student of Diana Soviero.

 Ms. Cambio is also the creator and host of OPERINA, the new opera podcast for kids, available on Spotify, Apple iTunes, and wherever you listen to your daily podcasts.